-- Purge all water-bearing lines at the beginning of each work day by flushing the waterlines thoroughly with water for a minimum of two (2) minutes.
+- At the beginning of each work day, flush all water-bearing lines thoroughly with water for a minimum of two (2) minutes.
 This should include all handpiece, syringe and quick-disconnect lines with handpieces and tips removed.

-- Purge all water-bearing lines for a minimum of 20 seconds after each patient, as recommended by the CDC and Canadian guidelines.
+- Flush all water-bearing lines for a minimum of 20 seconds after each patient, as recommended by the CDC and Canadian guidelines.

 - Do not use waterline heaters, as they serve to increase the growth rate of microorganisms that might be present in the lines tremendously.